Defence Medical Services in the UK

 The SG is responsible for:

-- defining the boundaries and processes, in consultation with Top Level Budget Holders, together with organisational structures and composition of forces, and the standards and quality needed, to provide advice on health policy, healthcare and medical operational capability
+- defining the boundaries and processes, in consultation with top level budget holders (TLBs), together with the organisational structures and composition of Forces, and the standards and quality needed, to deliver advice on health policy, healthcare and medical operational capability

 - setting clinical and medical policies and standards, and auditing compliance by military organisations across defence

-- developing the science of military medicine to develop approaches and treatments that will best counter threats to the health and well-being of service personnel
+- developing the science of military medicine to develop approaches and treatments that will best counter threats to the health and wellbeing of service personnel

 - building and maintaining the medical infrastructure and cadre of people

 - providing a comprehensive healthcare system that achieves the appropriate timely healthcare to service and other entitled personnel

 - ensuring coherence of health plans between defence and the NHS